Robots-Machines-and-AI-OhMy/HiveMind/README.md

 All commands listed below are intended to be run in windows PowerShell; command prompt may be used after building.

+Antivirus software will likely flag this software multiple times as it utilizes the same vulnerability that Virtual Machines do.
+We, however, lack the familiarity of these big corporations and thus the warning and/or quarantine.

 # Prerequisites

 Before building HiveMind, install the following tools and dependencies.